-If you would like support from the IPS service then ask your mental health worker to refer you to the IPS Employment Specialist in the team.
+If you would like support from the service, ask your mental health worker to refer you to the Individual Placement and Support service employment specialist in the team.

-The aim of IPS is to get individuals into paid employment.
+The aim of the service is to get individuals into paid employment.
 If you wish to volunteer, your care coordinator will be able to help you connect with a local volunteer bureau.

 This depends on your career goal, but it is likely you will be trained on the job.
-IPS follows a ‘place and train’ approach where individuals seek work in a preferred field and are trained as they are working.
-Research shows this is the most effective method of maintaining work that is both positive for the Employer and Employee.
+The service follows a ‘place and train’ approach where individuals seek work in a preferred field and are trained as they are working.
+Research shows this is the most effective method of maintaining work that is both positive for the employer and employee.

-If you wish to disclose information on your health, it is also possible for your Employment Specialist to mention this information when approaching potential employers on your behalf.
-Your employment specialist will only pass on information you are happy to share, and can work with potential employers to discuss ‘hidden job’ opportunities or vacancies/adjustments that could be made for you.
+If you wish to disclose information on your health, it is also possible for your employment specialist to mention this information when approaching potential employers on your behalf.
+Your employment specialist will only pass on information you are happy to share, and can work with potential employers to discuss ‘hidden job’ opportunities or vacancies or adjustments that could be made for you.

 It is important to remember your rights under the Equality Act (2010), stating that employers must treat individuals equally.
 Employers should only use information about health to create reasonable adjustments for individuals in the workplace.

-IPS has supported many people with a criminal history get back into employment.
-Sometimes it may depend on the type of history you have and the type of employment you want to go in to - your Employment Specialist will be able to discuss this with you.
+The service has supported many people with a criminal history get back into employment.
+Sometimes it may depend on the type of history you have and the type of employment you want to go in to.
+Your employment specialist will be able to discuss this with you.

 Pentreath offers a range of different projects that promote good mental health through personal development, education and employment.

 If you would like to find out more about the service, call Pentreath on 01726 862 727.